What is fiscal year-end bookkeeping?

 In a perfect world, you keep immaculate books year-round.
 “Year-end bookkeeping for small businesses should be an ongoing effort throughout the year — it should not be a year-end race,” says Delker.

 But if you’re a new business owner, you’re likely learning as you go.
-You may need to put in extra work to complete your year-end bookkeeping.
-Create a timeline of deadlines, set up reminders for significant tasks and communicate them with everyone involved.
+You may need to put in extra work to complete your fiscal year-end bookkeeping.
+Create a timeline of deadlines, set up reminders for significant tasks and communicate them to everyone involved.

 Next year, space out your bookkeeping tasks throughout the year.
 “By regularly inputting and reconciling transactions, businesses can better manage their finances, reduce stress come tax season, and make informed decisions based on real-time data,” says Delker.